-- Cable tie used to secure the water outlet hose (to water pump indicator fitting) - b 16.2 mm Oetiker® clamp (not shown) used to secure the fuel rail supply hoses - c Grommet installed on the FSM harness - d Reference hose connected to guick-connect fitting - e FSM bracket (with grommet) installed by sliding down over FSM - f Cable tie used to secure the water inlet hose (from strainer) - g FSM bracket grommet securely in position

-9. Install the FSM assembly onto the exhaust tube, aligning the holes in the FSM bracket with the bosses on the exhaust tube.
+- Cable tie used to secure the water outlet hose (to water pump indicator fitting, not shown) - b 16.2 mm Oetiker® clamp (not shown) used to secure the fuel rail supply hoses - c Grommet installed on the FSM harness - d Reference hose connected to quick-connect fitting - e FSM bracket (with grommet) installed by sliding down over FSM - f Cable tie used to secure the water inlet hose (from strainer) - g FSM bracket grommet securely in position - 2.
+Position the FSM assembly in the driveshaft housing assembly, aligning the holes in the FSM bracket with the bosses on the exhaust tube.